xilu56/YumGuide/README.md

 6. App demo video
 https://northeastern-my.sharepoint.com/:v:/g/personal/lu_xi2_northeastern_edu/Ed96i0a2N9RCltBgFbiAYrABvv1d5Rg0Rw-lk4e7G92Vkg

+Contribution by authors:

 Author: Xi Lu
+iteration 1:
+* Completed navigation setup with logos.
+* Added a screen for users to create new ingredient entries (Create function).
+* Implemented create operations for all three collections.
+* Added delete operations for the ingredients and reminder collections.
+* Refactored screens and components for uniformity, updated color schemes, and fixed navigation references. iteration 2:
+* Completed store location screen using Location operation.
+* Achieved Google Maps API key and used in the document.
+* Set up notification operation using expo-notification.
+* Allow user to enable local notification for reminders.
+* Formatted dates to local timezone in item component and reminder function.
+* Added the recommemded recipe on the recipe page. iteration 3:
 * Enhance Item component styling and layout for better UI design
 * Update locationscreen refresh button to enhance clarity
 * Update color scheme and enhance styling for RecipesScreen components

 Author: Zhuoyuan Liu
+iteration 1:
+* Set up a firestore database and connect the three collections with corresponding screens.
+* Added edit operations for all three collections to update user's new input.
+* Added delete operations for the dish gallery collection.
+* Fixed rendering bugs to improve the stability and responsiveness of the app. iteration 2:
+* Enhanced Ingredient and Recipe context handling to update recipe's ingredient correctly.
+* Set up login and signup screen, and support user to retrieve password.
+* Fixed login and navigation issues, improving persistent login support.
+* Enhanced firebase authentication rules to achieve user data isolation from others.
+* Integrated camera functionality, enabling users to upload dish photos to firestore and show in app. iteration 3:
 * Add new screen SearchRecipesScreen allow users to search recipes based on their ingredients.
 * Add new information on Login screen.
 * Fix duplicate keys in Recipe and SearchRecipesScreen screen.